dvdoug/phpunit-documentation-english/src/test-doubles.rst

    ``$stub->expects($this->any())->method('doSomething')->willReturn('foo');``
    has to be used.

-.. admonition:: Deprecation: Doubling interfaces (or classes) that have a method named "method"

-   As of PHPUnit 10.3, the support for doubling interfaces (or classes) that have a method named "method" is soft-deprecated, meaning the deprecation is in documentation only.

-   Starting with PHPUnit 11, doubling interfaces (or classes) that have a method named "method" will trigger a deprecation warning.
-Support for doubling interfaces (or classes) that have a method named "method" will be removed in PHPUnit 12.

 In the example shown above, we first use the ``createStub()`` method to create a test stub, an object that looks like an instance of ``Dependency``.